VeronicaLourens/portfolio-1/README.md

 ### Testing on screens
 I tested that the website is fully responsive on desktop, laptop, iPad and mobile phone.
 Initially, it worked well on the desktop, laptop and iPad.
 However, it only displayed the top parts of the site on my phone due to the site couldn't be scrolled down to see the rest of the site.
 I assumed that the rest of the site was blocked for whatever reason.
 It did work on landscape mode on my phone when I turned my phone sideways.
 With tutor’s help, it worked out well in the end.

+### Testing on the browers
+I have tested that the website is accessible on different browsers.
+It works perfect on Chrome, Edge, Safari and Firefox.
+The website is fully responsive.
+The website looks great on different browsers when opening the website.
+It also loads fast on different browers.